kingdane1/Project-1-ELK-JumpBox/README_D.A.md

 ![Diagram](Diagrams/Could Diagram.png)
 https://github.com/kingdane1/Project-1-ELK-JumpBox/blob/master/Diagrams/Could%20Diagram.png

+# Screenshots

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the __install-elk.yml__ file may be used to install only certain pieces of it, such as __Filebeat__.

-#This document contains the following details:
+This document contains the following details:
 - Description of the Topology
 - Access Policies
 - ELK Configuration